 50BOLD: During the time when you were still young and performing, what were your relationships like with your fellow artists?
 Was there camaraderie amongst you or was it more like a competition?
 Did people shun you because of your success?

 Evelyn: I actually had fun with many of the other artists that I worked with along the way.
 They treated me with respect.
 I got to see the competition aspect of the business when I was in my mid-twenties.
 There were things going on like “Someone’s trying to pull the plug; what’s going on?
 Why is my mic not working!”
 There were a lot of fishy things going on.
 There was a little jealousy going on.
 I’d notice other artists trying to outdo me every chance they’d get.
 Meanwhile, I was thinking we’re all trying to achieve the same thing, so there should be no competition.
 We should be, if anything, proud of each other and of our accomplishments!

-50BOLD: Are you still touring with singers Martha Washington and Linda Clifford?
+50BOLD: Are you still touring with singers Martha Wash and Linda Clifford?

 50BOLD: When you were touring did you perform your classics as well as new material?

 Evelyn: Well, here’s the thing, I haven’t stopped traveling, so I’m still on tour.
 I’m still working.
 I have to give it all to the Almighty.
 I am also grateful to such great writers/producers as Fitch, Cross, T. Life, of course, Kashif.
 I’ve got a catalog of good songs.
 My fans love my songs, they are number one with me and keep me going.
 I am totally blessed!
 I have not stopped traveling since 1977.

 50BOLD: In 2004 your record Shame which of course is iconic, became one of the first records to be inducted into the Dance Music Hall of Fame.
 Do you remember what other recordings you were up against at that time?

 Evelyn: I really don’t recall what recordings were also honored but I know I was excited when I was given the honor!